Coroutines¶

 }

-A variable defined inside if_coro_advance may have reference and mutability modifiers.
-Even if the result of a coroutine is not a reference but a variable in if_coro_advance is defined as reference, this result will be bound to this reference, much like it happens in with operator.
+is defined as reference, this result will be bound to this reference, much like it happens in with

-Internal representation
+Internal representation¶

 A coroutine-function is split into three separate functions by the compiler.
 The first is an initial coroutine-function, which creates coroutine object, allocates a memory block for it (from the heap) and places arguments inside it.
 Other two functions are resume and destroy functions, pointers to these functions are placed inside the coroutine-object.
 In coroutine resuming and destroying these functions are called.
 Because these functions are called indirectly via a pointer it’s possible to store in one variable of a coroutine type objects produced by calls to different coroutine-functions.